 As of 2020, the entrance fee is $20 per vehicle.
 That’s quite an increase from the $5 I paid the first time I visited a decade ago.
 But if you’re into history and scenery, a trip to the Cabrillo Monument is one of the best things to do in San Diego.

-The Cabrillo National Monument and lighthouse
+The Cabrillo National Monument and Lighthouse in San Diego

 The visitor center provides information about the site and models of Cabrillo’s ships.

-The statue itself is a limestone monument that stands 14 feet tall and depicts the explorer in a regal pose.
+The Cabrillo statue itself is a limestone monument that stands 14 feet tall and depicts the explorer in a regal pose.

 Plenty of tourists gather around the monument for cool pics, but those only take a couple of minutes to get, so once you get your winning shots, move on to the Old Point Loma Lighthouse.